The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Results

-The slope we measured is in agreement with the fact that the $^{12}$CO layer is optically thick\footnote{The expected correlation in regime of optically thick emission is $R_{\text{CO}}\propto L_{\text{CO}}^{0.5}$, since in this case $L_{\text{CO}}\sim B_{\nu}(T) \times \pi R_{\text{CO}}^2$.} and therefore can be used as a proxy for the gas temperature of the emitting layer (e.g., \citealt{Sanchis2021}, \citealt{Long2022}), as further discussed in Sec. \ref{sec:discussion}.
-However, the intercept found in this work is different from the one reported by \cite{Long2022}, with a difference $\sim 0.3$ in the intercept, and a significance $\sim 7 \sigma$: this is likely the result of using different techniques to extract gas-disk radii, combined with having different data quality in different samples.
+The slope we measured is in agreement with the fact that the $^{12}$CO layer is optically thick\footnote{The expected correlation in a regime of optically thick emission is $R_{\text{CO}}\propto L_{\text{CO}}^{0.5}$, since in this case $L_{\text{CO}}\sim B_{\nu}(T) \times \pi R_{\text{CO}}^2$.} and therefore can be used as a proxy for the gas temperature of the emitting layer (e.g., \citealt{Sanchis2021}, \citealt{Long2022}), as further discussed in Sect. \ref{sec:discussion}.
+However, the intercept found in this work is different from the one reported by \cite{Long2022}, with a difference of $\sim 0.3$ in the intercept and a significance of $\sim 7 \sigma$; this is likely the result of using different techniques to extract gas-disk radii, combined with having different data qualities in different samples.